The mission of Chessie Federal Credit Union is to provide personal financial services to our membership in an efficient, friendly & convenient manner.

 As a result of the tremendous growth in recent years, the Paca Street building was no longer large enough to handle the main office operation, so the credit union purchased and renovated the former First Federal Saving Bank building on Baltimore Street with the relocation to the facility completed in May of 1988.
 This office features more than twice the space of the Paca Street building and included Chessie’s first drive-up window for the member’s convenience.
 The credit union’s name was then changed to Chessie Federal Credit Union as we know it today.

-In the fall of 1998, the credit union purchased a four-line drive-thru from First Federal Saving Bank — a full-service operation with an ATM machine (free to our membership) in the fourth line.
+In the fall of 1998, the credit union purchased a three-lane drive-thru from First Federal Saving Bank — a full-service operation with an ATM machine (free to our membership) in the first lane.
 With even more growth, the Credit Union purchased the former Blue Cross/Blue Shield building at 15 Commerce Drive, Cumberland, MD, and opened its Corporate Office on July 15, 2013.
 With the opening of the Corporate Office — which also serves as a full-service branch with Drive-thru and Night Depository — the Baltimore Street office continues to be a full-service branch with the Drive Thru Office on Union Street.
-Chessie currently has 7 branch locations including one in Grafton, WV and Keyser, WV.
+Chessie currently has 9 branch locations including one in Grafton, WV and Keyser, WV.